skttl/konstrukt-documentation/api/collections.md

 ## Showing a collection on the section dashboard

 When navigating to a Konstrukt section you are automatically presented with a dashboard interface on which you can add your collections to.
-This dashboard gives a quick entry point to frequently used collections showing the number of items in the collection as well as links to it's list view (if one is defined) as well as a quick create link (if the collection isn't read only).
+This dashboard gives a quick entry point to frequently used collections showing the number of items in the collection as well as links to it's list view as well as a quick create link (if the collection isn't read only).

 #### ShowOnDashboard() : *KonstruktCollectionConfigBuilder&lt;TEntityType&gt;*